Application Process

 - ClientView can issue an MSIC that shares the ASIC's expiry date.

-Your Job-Ready pre-approval lasts until you prove operational need, but the eventual card will still expire strictly 2 or 4 years (12 months if you have a qualified record) after the AusCheck result date.
+Your Job Ready pre-approval lasts until you prove operational need, but the card will still expire 2 or 4 years (12 months if you have a qualified criminal record) after the AusCheck result date.

-You may lodge identity + background checks first and supply the operational-need letter later
+You may lodge your identity and background checks first and supply the operational need letter later.

 Details

-- Regardless of when that letter arrives, the MSIC's expiry is tied to the month AusCheck finished its checks'2 or 4 years (or 12 months with a qualified criminal record) per r.
-6.08I
+- Whenever that letter arrives, the MSIC's expiry is tied to the month AusCheck finished its checks: 2 or 4 years, or 12 months if you have a qualified criminal record, per r.
+6.08I.

-- ClientView's Plan restates this safeguard for all Job-Ready files?
+- ClientView's security plan restates this safeguard for all Job Ready files.

-Yes, the same MSIC regulations apply at all Australian maritime security zones.
+Yes, the same MSIC regulations apply at all Australian maritime security zones, however local operators may have additional access control procedures.

 The MSIC system is national (r.
 6.07B(1)), and all requirements in Part 6 of the Regulations apply to any declared maritime security zone in Australia